boytchev/spam/README.md

 ## Spam mailing services

-This is a list of servises used to sent academic spam messages.
+This is a list of services used to sent academic spam messages.
 They are all blocked in my email client.

 | Site | Tags |
 |---|---|